ubuntu-mate/ubuntu-mate.org/blog/20180426-ubuntu-mate-bionic-final-release.md

 ### Indicators by default

 Ubuntu MATE 18.04 uses Indicators by default in all layouts.
-These will be familiar to anyone who has used Unity 7 and offer better accessibility support and ease of use over notification area applets.
+If you've used Unity 7, these will be familiar.
+Indicators offer better accessibility support and ease of use over notification area applets.
 The volume in Indicator Sound can now be over driven, so it is consistent with the MATE sound preferences.
 Notification area applets are still supported as a fallback.